Dehydration is widely prevalent among older adults.

 Dehydration may also be complicated by many diseased states such as diabetes and mental or physical impairments.

-Signs and Symptoms of Dehydration in Older Adults
+Signs and symptoms of dehydration in older adults

-The most reliable indications of dehydration include (8):
+However, a review of 21 studies found that the most reliable indications of dehydration include (8):

-- Missing drinks between meals
+- missing drinks between meals

-- Expressing fatigue
+- expressing fatigue

-- Lack of armpit moisture
+- lack of armpit moisture

-Therefore, it’s important to inform them about the importance of drinking enough water, even if they don’t think it’s necessary due to decreased thirst sensations.
+Because older adults are at an increased risk of dehydration, it’s important to inform them about the importance of drinking enough water, even if they don’t think it’s necessary due to decreased thirst sensations.

 Older adults don’t have to drink only water to stay hydrated.
-Beverages like tea, coffee, fruit juices, milk and soups all contribute to overall fluid intake.
+Beverages like tea, coffee, fruit juices, milk, and soups all contribute to overall fluid intake.

 Finding out what temperature they enjoy — hot drinks to cold, or the other way around — can also help.